 There are three main health insurance programs available for vulnerable young adults, including:

 “State and federal governments have established options for youth to access insurance,” Kimmel explains.

 Medicaid for at-risk youth offers essential health coverage to qualifying applicants, including preventive care, prescriptions, reproductive health, and mental health services.
 Medicaid is available if you’re an inmate of a public institution.

-CHIP is the Medicaid Children’s Health Insurance Program for uninsured families and children—including vulnerable and at-risk young adults—with limited financial resources who do not meet the Federal Poverty Level (FPL) or other qualifications Medicaid requires.
+CHIP is the Medicaid program for uninsured families and children — including vulnerable and at-risk young adults — with limited financial resources who do not meet the Federal Poverty Level (FPL) or other qualifications Medicaid requires.
 It provides essential health coverage, including dental and vision.